Simple simulation example

 It should be noted that this is a degenerate case, since there is no queue as such in this system.

-According to Kendall's notation this is a
+According to Kendall's notation this is the

 M/M/1 loss system.